 - Leadership training and executive coaching – Training is being offered by the WellMD & WellPhD Team for Stanford physician leaders on behaviors that foster the well-being of their team and follow-up application coaching.
-To date, 62 front-line leaders (i.e. division chiefs) have participated.
+To date, more than 90 front-line leaders (i.e. division chiefs) have participated.

 - Regular assessment of leadership behaviors – As part of the Stanford Medicine Faculty Survey, all Stanford Medicine division chiefs and department chairs are regularly assessed by physicians in their group on leadership behaviors that promote physician well-being.
 Results are provided to leaders to assist with feedback and development.

 - WellConnect - Stanford WellConnect is a confidential mental health referral and consultation service that facilitates timely access to counseling, stress management and coping skills, wellness coaching (including strategies to mitigate burnout), and mental health services.
 Open to all benefits-eligible faculty, residents, and fellows.

 - Clinician Coaching – In partnership with WellMD & WellPhD, the Healthy Living program offers individualized coaching sessions for enhancing work-life integration and professional fulfillment.
 Evidence in Stanford physicians demonstrates improvement in burnout and work-life integration.
 Participants partner with a nationally-certified coach experienced in working with School of Medicine faculty scientists, faculty physicians, and other clinicians.